 - Extension Chords (to plug in all of your appliances no matter how spread out they are)

-If you grow your plants from the seeds, most likely you’ll need two sizes of pots: A one-liter pot and another one between 8 and 12 liters.
+If you grow your plants from the seeds, most likely, you’ll need two sizes of pots: A one-liter pot and another one between 8 and 12 liters.
 When the plants are still young, grow them in smaller pots.
 Later, you can transfer them to bigger pots.
-Smaller pots, when the plant is small too, enable them to grow faster and develop bigger roots.
+When the plant is small, smaller pots enable them to grow faster and develop bigger roots.

 Frequently Asked Questions (FAQs)